 This flat was created to bring together juniors and seniors with different interests to create a community which inspires each other through your engagement on and off campus.
 This flat brings together those interested in: environmental policy and decision making, environmental science, outdoor leadership, sustainability, environmental activism, natural history or experiential education.

 Your flat is an amazing space to live, eat, and hang out in.
 Your group will have a full kitchen to cook in while others will create a new community garden outside the hall.
 Each of you can follow your interests while being inspired by others interests.

-Applying to live in the Environmental Outdoor Leadership Community for 2014-2015?
-Applications available HERE.
+Applying to live in the Environmental Outdoor Leadership Community for the upcoming school year?
 Questions about the application or living in the Environmental Outdoor Leadership Flat?
-Contact Justin Canny, Assistant Director for Outdoor Programs, at email@example.com, 253.879.3317, or 3209 N. 15th.
-You may also contact Dan Sherman, Associate Professor of Environmental Studies, at firstname.lastname@example.org, 253.879.2862, or Wyatt 232.
+Contact Justin Canny, Assistant Director for Outdoor Programs, at email@example.com, 253.879.3317, or visit his office at 3209 N. 15th.
+You may also contact Dan Sherman, Associate Professor of Environmental Studies, at firstname.lastname@example.org, 253.879.2862, or visit his office in Wyatt 232.

 Humanities flat students participate in a variety co-curricular activities that expose them to the arts.
 These include off-campus trips to artistic events (plays, musicals, symphonies, operas, fairs, etc.), museums, and lectures, as well as in-house events such as open-mic nights, talent shows, faculty talks, film screenings, and the traditional “Palaver Dinners” that combine student-cooked meals with informal speeches on a range of art-related topics.

 Are you interested in living in the Humanities Residential Program for the upcoming school year?
 Contact George Erving, Director of the Honors Program, at email@example.com, or 253.879.3816.